Seven parishes forming a united benefice in South Lincolnshire

-Ingoldsby has an excellent County Primary School whose children perform annually in the church and well established Brownies and Rainbows sections who organise a Christingle service each year.
+Ingoldsby has an excellent County Primary School whose children perform annually in the church and well established Brownies and Rainbows sections who organize a Christingle service each year.
 Supermarkets and shopping in Grantham are 8 miles away with a bus service.

-Holy Communion is celebrated each month, and services are held of Morning and of Evening prayer once each month for about a dozen people.
+Holy Communion is usually celebrated each month, and services are held of Morning and of Evening prayer once each month for up to a dozen people.
 The Communion service for the Group is here by rotation and for St Bartholomew’s Day.

 Well attended services are held for Christingle, a Christmas Tree festival and Harvest festival.
 There are parish events such as a harvest festival meal or Flower festival normally.
 A Gala weekend is taking place on 5th to 7th June 2015.

 The Parochial Church Council

-The PCC has 7 members with a church roll of 14, but with wide village community support for the church activities.
+The PCC has 7 members with a church roll of 14, but with wide village community support for the church activities and festivals.
 The PCC meets 3 or 4 times a year and arranges services, village events and special services.
 Lent house meetings have been arranged with success.
 There are cleaning and flower rotas which always welcome new volunteers.